-Megan Burke is a producer for KPBS Midday Edition and KPBS Evening Edition.
-She also produced San Diego’s DNA, a two-part documentary on the region’s oldest traditions and culture using personal artifacts and oral histories of San Diegans.
+Megan Burke is the senior producer for KPBS Midday Edition.
+Her prior production credits include KPBS Evening Edition, KPBS Roundtable, and San Diego’s DNA, a two-part documentary on the region’s oldest traditions and culture using personal artifacts and oral histories of San Diegans.

 Prior to joining the news staff, Megan managed several outreach campaigns including KPBS’ Domestic Violence Awareness & Prevention Initiative.
 The project included Emmy award-winning television spots, an extensive web site, local programming and events, and a statewide grant campaign.
 She also produced the Black History Month and Hispanic Heritage Month Local Hero Awards Ceremonies from 2002-2008.

 Megan has been with KPBS since 1999 and has a journalism degree from San Diego State University.